Supersonic-Sites/Condesa/content/services.md

     title: Creating a Bridge Between Idea & Creation.
     desc_select: true
     desc: >-
-      Whether you have a vague notion or a very detailed idea of a piece of jewelry you want,
+      Whether you have a vague notion or a very detailed idea of the piece of jewelry you want,

       together we can refine the elements of design, metal and gemstones.
 Create a stunning and